stacks-network/stacks-core/docs/blockstack_naming_service.md

 * `address`: This is the base58check-encoded public key hash.
 * `name`:  This is the name queried.
-* `value_hash`:  This is the `Name State` value.
-The term `value_hash` is used as an allusion to the overwhelmingly-common use-case of using this field to store the hash of some off-chain data.
+* `value_hash`:  This is the zone file hash.
 * `opcode`:  This is the type of transaction that was processed.
 * `txid`:  This is the transaction ID in the underlying blockchain.

+The name's *entire* history is returned.
+This includes the history of the name under its previous owner, if the name expired and was reregistered.

 #### Look up the list of names owned by a given public key hash ([reference](https://core.blockstack.org/#name-querying-get-names-owned-by-address))